 It comes pre-configured for these webmail providers:

-Hope you guys found this post useful! 🙂 Stay tuned.
+Hope you guys found this list of useful chrome extensions useful! 🙂 Stay tuned.
 More interesting posts are coming up next! 😀